Kristina01111000/Drws_site/README.md

 - remove its free from the activity page
 - make hot links a different color, red? for now try to change just the documentary one
 - switch community activity to ativity page

+- created powerpoint course, additional free course?
+- make some quiz questions for the powerpoint course